faithvoid/MIDIGrabber/README.md

 MIDIScanner - A small utility to grab note/velocity/CC data from MIDI devices in real time.
 Originally designed to be used with Mixxx for controller mapping, but there are all sorts of practical applications!

-Currently this is Linux-only, but as RTMidi is cross-platform, it probably(?) compiles on other platforms.
-YMMV.
+Currently this has been tested to work on Linux and macOS,

 ![](screenshot.png)

+## Dependencies:
+- RTMidi ("brew install rtmidi" on macOS w/ homebrew installed, "sudo apt install librtmidi-dev" on Debian/Ubuntu, "sudo pacman -S rtmidi" on Arch, etc.)

 ## How to Build:
 - Open your Terminal application